1. Set Up Your Patriot Pass and MasonLive Email

 Complete Patriot Preview, the online component to Orientation that will prepare you to maximize your in-person experience.
 Students are required to complete the “Before Orientation” section at least 1 week prior to your orientation session date.
 You can access Patriot Preview at any time online from your computer, tablet, or smartphone.

 As information is customized to your student profile, including major and special programs, you will need your G number in order to access the system.
 Set up a login using your G number and personally generated password.

-4. Reserve Overnight Accommodations for Guests
+4. Reserve Overnight Accommodations

-We do not offer overnight accommodations on campus for students or guests during transfer orientations.
+We do not offer overnight accommodations on campus for students or guests during winter orientations.
 If you are traveling a long distance, we do have partner hotels in the area.
 Please visit our Where to Stay page for more information and to arrange accommodations.
 Information on which hotels provide transportation to and from Mason’s Fairfax campus is also provided on the Where to Stay page.